 The carnation tortrix moth is a common culprit.
 These caterpillars are small yellowish-green caterpillars, usually found at the tips of shoots.
 They will form webbing, pulling the leaves of the plant together while they feed.

 Mealy bugs are usually found clustered in leaf axils, and look like woodlice.
 They are covered in white, waxy fluff.
 These are a problem on cacti.
 They like to be around the base of the spines.
-These are sap suckers like aphids and can debilitate a plant quite quickly, secreting honeydew and attracting sooty mold.
+Mealy bugs are sap suckers like aphids and can debilitate a plant quite quickly, secreting honeydew and attracting sooty mold.

 Red Spider Mites

 Scale insects are usually not noticed until they are a static gray or brown, limpet-like “scale.”
-These are attached to stems and the undersides of leaves.
+They are attached to stems and the undersides of leaves.
 These, too, feed off sap.
 They also excrete honeydew, which means that the sooty mold is usually present in this type of infestation.
-These insects can sometimes be scraped off with just a fingernail.
+These insects can sometimes be scraped off with a fingernail.

 With the vine weevil, it’s definitely the larvae that causes the problem.
 These larvae live in the compost and eat the roots of the plant.
 Usually, the first sign that the vine weevil is present is the collapse of the shoots and foliage.
 These pests love the cyclamen and will eat large portions of the tuber until it can no longer support the plant.